pw4rn3r/ECE382/notes/L2/index.md

     - Little Endian means the least significant byte of a chunk of data is stored at the lowest memory address.
         - The MSP430 and your computer, presuming you run an x86_64 processor, use this.
     - Big Endian means the most significant byte of a chunk of data is stored at the lowest memory address.
-        - The 68S12 we used last semester used this
+        - The 68S12 we used in previous years used this

 For instance, if I executed the instruction `MOV.W  #0xdfec, &0x0200`, how would that word be stored in memory?
 Remember, each location (cubby hole) in memory stores one byte.